-In this post we will discuss how we can resolve one SharePoint 2013 error “Sorry, you don’t have access to this page”.
-Or sometime you also get message like “Sorry, this site hasn’t been shared with you”.
+In this post, we will discuss how we can resolve one SharePoint 2013 error “Sorry, you don’t have access to this page”.
+Or sometimes you also get a message like “Sorry, this site hasn’t been shared with you”.
 Just to let you know that this error we got while working in a Moss 2007 to SharePoint 2013.
-In one of the site collection we have number of sub sites, users (having more than contribute access) can able to visit sub sites but when then try to edit the page they got the below error:
+In one of the site collection we have a number of subsites, users (having more than contributing access) can able to visit subsites but when they try to edit the page they got the below error:

 Sorry, you don’t have access to this page.

 But for few users, they were able to edit.